Satan Panonski: Early life and career

-Čuljak would engage in gruesome acts of self-harm (or "autodestruction" in his own terms): cutting, smashing bottles on his head, and stabbing himself with safety pins.
+While performing, Čuljak would engage in gruesome acts of self-harm (which he labeled as "autodestruction") by cutting, smashing bottles on his head, and stabbing himself with safety pins.
 He justified his acts as a form of catharsis, to liberate the audience from "barricades put on by education and other brainwashing tortures".
-On 29 November 1981 (Yugoslavia's Republic Day), following a violent altercation on a Meri Cetinić concert, Čuljak stabbed a man who, according to Čuljak, had molested his brother, 15 times.
-The victim died instantly. Čuljak defended himself on the count of self-defence.
-He was sentenced to 12 years of prison in the notorious Goli Otok, and subsequently transferred to Popovača neuropsychiatric hospital.
+His acts of self-harm were also described as partially influenced by the body art of Marina Abramović.
+On 29 November 1981 (Yugoslavia's Republic Day), following a violent altercation at a Meri Cetinić concert, Čuljak stabbed a man 15 times, arguing that the man had previously molested his brother. Čuljak defended himself on the count of self-defence.
+He was sentenced to 12 years in prison and was expected to serve his sentence at the notorious Goli Otok, but ended up in Popovača prison hospital.
 He would spend nine years in Popovača, where he was diagnosed with borderline personality disorder.
 The murder would leave a lasting effect on Čuljak.
-Milorad Milinković suggested that Čuljak self-harmed out of the remorse.